getsolus/help-center-docs/software/kwallet/en.md

 ## troubleshooting

-ssh key doesn't get triggered, you can force this manually by running these two commands, the first one is to check if ssh-agent is running the second to force the addition.
+ssh key doesn't get triggered, you can force this manually by running this command.

 ```
-env ssh-agent -s
 SSH_ASKPASS=/usr/bin/ksshaskpass ssh-add < /dev/null
 ```